atk4/dsql/docs/advanced.rst

 .. php:class:: Exception

 The main goal of the new exception is to be able to accept additional information in addition to the message.
-We realize that often $e->getMessage() will be localized, but if you stick some variables in there, this will no longger be possible.
+We realize that often $e->getMessage() will be localized, but if you stick some variables in there, this will no longer be possible.
 You also risk injection or expose some sensitive data to the user.

 .. php:method:: __construct($message, $code)